The perfect 35mm film camera

 Popular Brands:

-• Fujifilm Superia X-TRA 400: Known for its vibrant colors and fine grain.
+- Fujifilm Superia X-TRA 400: Known for its vivid colors and fine grain.

 Black and white film gives your photos a classic, timeless look.
 This film is perfect for capturing emotion and atmosphere.